bersler/OpenLogReplicator-docker/README.md

 # OpenLogReplicator-docker
 Dockerfile for OpenLogReplicator

-To create a dockerfile you must download Oracle Instant Client from Oracle:
-1. instantclient-basic-linux.x64-19.12.0.0.0dbru.zip
-2. instantclient-sdk-linux.x64-19.12.0.0.0dbru.zip

-You can download the files from https://www.oracle.com/database/technologies/instant-client.html

 You can compile with CentOS, Debian or Ubuntu image: bersler/openlogreplicator

 Please refer to build.sh for reference how to run docker build command.